kasem-sm/SlimeKT/docs/modules/feature/feature_module_structure.md

 - **common-article-ui:** It contains common UI components related to article feature such as ArticleCard, which are used on every screen where an article is displayed.

 ## Feature Topic
-A topic feature module consists of two extra modules, including all the other modules that a feature module usually contains.
+A topic feature module consists of one extra module, including all the other modules that a feature module usually contains.
 They are:

 - **worker:** This module manages the subscription of topics.
-- **common-topic-ui:** It contains common UI components related to topic feature, such as Selectable Topic Chip.